grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "I'm sure they have been thoroughly packed and duly deactivated... though it would be good if you took a peak at them before they get settled so you're sure they _won't_ go off if someone walks by a crate with a heavy socket wrench or something."

 There was a tap of someone's knuckle bones on the hatch to the galley, and Gregory swung it open a bit.
 He downed the last of an ice cream sandwich he had been working on and tossed the wrapper in the sink.
+"Back from dinner Cap."
+He pulled a paper packet from his pocket and tossed it to Percy.
+"They don't have the cigarillos you like, so I got you a carton of these cheroots."

+Percy opened the packet.
+"This tobacco is as black as used motor oil."
+She sniffed.
+"Smells like petroleum too.
+These are going to be rough fuckin' smokes.
+Oh well.
+Thanks Gregory."

-"Back from dinner Cap.
-Bunch more of those fuckin' big trolls up at the slip with crates they say are to be loaded into the cargo hold.
+"Bunch more of those fuckin' big trolls up at the slip with crates they say are to be loaded into the cargo hold."

-"Thanks Gregory," said Percy, "that is indeed our cargo.
+"That is indeed our cargo.
 You can come help us get 'em stowed properly.
 Hemi?"

 Hemi forked his last bite of meat and squeezed his bulk out of the tight galley bench seat.